Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 3. Alternative to grilling:

 • For bread cubes: Heat oven to 425F/218C.
 Place bread cubes, tossed with oil and sprinkled with salt, pepper and garlic powder on a pan.
-Bake for for 7-10 minutes or until golden brown.
+Bake for 7-10 minutes or until golden brown.

 4. Dietary Preferences: Replace the chicken with cubed tofu (or more veggies) for a vegetarian version.
 And for a dairy-free version, omit the cheese.